vinnyroca/3D_Software/docs/dreamobject.md

 The following are to be submitted before our class crit:

-Within the Dream Objects folder on the class server:
+**Within the Dream Objects folder on the class server:**

 1. Create a folder with your name
 2. Please your final PDF in that folder
 3. Place images of each your renders
 4. Place images of any additional renders

+**To Discord:**

+1. Name of Your Project
+2. A short paragraph description of your project.
+3. The final PDF of your project.

 ## Some Dreams of Others